ankitpakhale/HandGestureKeyboard/Readme.md

 ## Known Issues

 - The code assumes a single hand in the frame and may not work correctly with multiple hands.
+- To ensure optimal keyboard control accuracy, position your hand at a moderate distance from the camera, avoiding extremes of closeness or distance..

 ## License